-The Law Office of Summer R. Nichols has handled hundreds of divorce and child support cases where disability is involved.
+The Summer Nichols Law has handled hundreds of divorce and child support cases where disability is involved.
 Contact us today to have a free consultation regarding how we can help you resolve your case!

 Court CANNOT Order Restrictions on Religious Upbringing Unless Harm Shown...Each Parent Has the Right to Have Their Child Participate in the Religion of Their Choosing

 Wednesday, September 17, 2014 at 6:14PM

 A court does not have the power to order restrictions on parents regarding religious upbringing, subject to harm to child shown.

 For instance, in Pierson v.
 Pierson, 1D14-79 (Fla.
 2014), the children of divorcing parents had been raised Catholic their entire lives, however, the Father became a Jehovah’s Witness during the divorce proceedings and involved his children in that religion.